jundalisay/spblist/content/en/material/age-universe.md

 It means that **the universe has no single starting point other than the mind that is perceiving that universe**.

 - If the James Web Telescope teleported to another galaxy, it would see the same even distribution of galaxies.
+It would then recompute the age of the universe based on the perspective of that galaxy and find that the age is different.
+This would prove Descartes correct that the age and size of the universe is indefinite.
 - If it positioned itself at the edge of the known universe and tried to teleport beyond the edge, it would merely go to another nearly-exact universe and not go into a Void

  <!-- to a galaxy on the outer edge of its knowledge, it would likewise see an even distribution of mostly new galaxies to add to its knowledge.   -->

-Therefore, **the age of a universe depends on the layer where the perceiving mind is.**
+Therefore, **the age of a universe depends on the star, galaxy, or layer where the perceiving mind is.**

 - Humans are on the Material Layer, as material creatures, going onto the Convertible and Radiant (Electromagnetic) Layers.
 From this layer, the universe is 13.8 billion years old.